djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

     ![Agg group by](./images/AggGroupBy.PNG "Agg group by")

     In the Aggregates tab, you can aggregations calculated over the specified group by columns.
 For every genre and year, lets get the average Rotten Tomatoes rating, the highest and lowest rated movie (utilizing our windowing function) and the number of movies that are in each group.
-Aggregation significantly reduces the amount of rows in your transformation stream and only propagates the group by and aggregate columns specify in the transformation.
+Aggregation significantly reduces the amount of rows in your transformation stream and only propagates the group by and aggregate columns specified in the transformation.

     * To see how the aggregate transformation changes your data, use the Data Preview tab